 - Internet: Research on the web and check out the websites of your home country’s Chamber of Commerce network in China.
 Many of them do not only list jobs, but also internship positions in China.
 You can also research companies in your field on DMOZ or other industry directories and send your application directly to the companies that you want to work for.
 Regarding your resume, you should include a professional picture, date of birth, and list your work experience and education in chronological order.

-– Internship placement programs and language schools: If you do not find an internship position in China through your contacts or the internet, you can also use an internship placement company.
+- Internship placement programs and language schools: If you do not find an internship position in China through your contacts or the internet, you can also use an internship placement company.
 They will review your resume and find you an internship position in the field of your interest.
 Of course, this is less work for you, but it will cost you some bucks to find a good placement service.
 Also, some language schools offer an internship placement service, but you usually have to do a language course for a certain minimum period.
-This is actually an option worth to consider, as it will be a great advantage for you, if you already know at least the basics of the Chinese language.
-You will be able to take on more responsibilites during your internship and work more effectively with your Chinese colleagues.
+This is actually a great way how to find an internship in China, as it will be a great advantage for you, if you already know at least the basics of the Chinese language.
+You will be able to take on more responsibilities during your internship and work more effectively with your Chinese colleagues.
 In addition, you will get a deeper insight into the Chinese culture and you can do more things on your own, as you don’t have to rely on others to help you with the language issues.

 If you are interested in going with an organized program, check out the following links: